7sev7nsev7n7/ptcextract/README.md

 # Pony Town Skin Extractor

 This utility serves to extract information from Pony Town character files exported from the game, allowing easier sharing of skin details.

-**This project is a work in progress and may not function as described here for the time being**.
-I am not associated or affiliated with the Pony Town team.
+It works by processing the raw data contained within the pony town character file and formatting it in a human-readable way, in order to allow easy sharing of character details and values such as colors and options.

 # Usage